 There is no published record of his wife but he had two Bermudian daughters.
 One of them, Althea Frances Driver, married Horatio Musson of Bermuda in 1841 when she was 21.
 Their children were Thomas Driver Musson, born in 1842 and Susan Jane Musson, born in 1844.
 Thomas Driver Musson married 26 year old Eliza Wilson Robinson, the daughter of David Robinson, on October 26, 1871.
 Eliza Musson died in 1883 when giving birth to their seventh child.
 Another child died earlier in childbirth.
 Modern descendants come from the remaining five.
 They include Grace Musson Butterfield, Joanne Edwards, Dr. Ian Kawaley, Cecile Musson Smith, Elizabeth Musson Kawaley, Marlene Rogers, Joan Rogers and Victoria Pearman.

-A retired engineer who lives on the Isle of Wight in the United Kingdom but used to come to Bermuda regularly to see his daughter Carolyn, also an artist, when she lived here.
+British.
+A retired engineer who most recently lived on the Isle of Wight in the United Kingdom but used to come to Bermuda regularly to see his daughter Carolyn, also an artist, when she lived here.
 She too now lives on the Isle of Wight.

 American, she grew up in Bermuda, visited for the first time since then in 1993.